k-nizy/Go-kigali/VERCEL_ENV_SETUP.md

 ## Alternative Configuration (If NullPool Doesn't Work)

-If for some reason NullPool causes issues, use minimal pooling instead:
+If, for some reason, NullPool causes issues, use minimal pooling instead:

 ```bash
 SQLALCHEMY_POOL_CLASS=QueuePool